gabriel-lucas-sl/gabriel-lucas-sl/README.md

 I'm Gabriel Lucas, but feel free to call me Gabe =)
 <br>
-I'm an IOS Engineer with a Java and NodeJS development background.
+I'm an aspirant IOS Engineer with a Java and NodeJS development background.

 <div align="center">